 You Drank A Lot Of Alcohol In The Evening

-Drinking alcohol makes you retain both water and salt through osmosis – meaning that alcohol draws more water out from your bloodstream into your tissues, including fat cells (8).
-You’ll usually retain even more fluid if you don’t eat anything beforehand.
+Drinking alcohol makes you retain both water and salt through osmosis – meaning that alcohol draws more water out from your bloodstream into your tissues (8).
+You’ll usually retain even more fluid if you had a salty meal or snacks with your drinks.

 You Ate A Salty Meal In The Evening

-This might seem counter-intuitive, since salt draws fluid out from your body.
-However, it’s actually the excess intake of sodium that causes water retention after you eat it – this is because your kidneys store extra salt in an effort to dilute it so they can filter it out of your blood (4).
-So if you have a salty meal and wait too long before drinking lots of water, you’ll gain 5 pounds overnight due to this retained water.
+Excess intake of sodium causes water retention after you eat it – this is because your kidneys hold onto fluid in an effort to dilute the salt until they can filter it out of your blood (4).
+So if you have a salty meal, you might gain 5 pounds overnight due to this retained water.

 You Are On A High-Protein Low-Carb Diet

-If you’re following a high-protein low carb diet, then you’ve probably been warned that protein naturally contains sodium and that this will cause weight gain.
-If you go too long without eating carbs, your body will start breaking down its own muscles in order to get the glucose it needs.
-Your liver can’t process protein properly by itself, so instead it turns the protein into glucose over a period of three days.
-This causes water retention and weight gain, which is why you might have put on 5 pounds overnight while following this type of diet.
+If you’re following a high-protein low carb diet, then you’ve probably been warned that many protein foods naturally contain sodium and that this might cause weight gain.
+Once again, excess sodium causes water retention and weight gain, which is why you might have put on 5 pounds overnight while following this type of diet.